Homemade Potato Dumplings (Kartoffelknödel) Recipe

 - 4 quarts water

-Line a baking sheet with parchment paper or foil and evenly spread the riced potatoes on the baking sheet.
-Place in refrigerator overnight, uncovered, or in the freezer for 20 minutes if you are making these the same day.
+- Line a baking sheet with parchment paper or foil and evenly spread the riced potatoes in a single layer on the baking sheet.
+Place in the refrigerator overnight, uncovered to use the next day, or in the freezer for 20 minutes if you are making these the same day.

-Place water in a large pot, add a little salt and bring to a boil.
-In the meantime, break off small chunks of the potato ball and form golf ball-sized dumplings between the palms of your hands, using light but firm pressure.
+- Place water in a large pot, add a little salt, and bring the salted water to a boil.
+In the meantime, break off small pieces of the potato dough and form golf ball-sized dumplings of similar sizes, between the palms of your hands, using light but firm pressure.

 - When the water comes to a boil, place half the dumplings into the pot and reduce heat to a low boil.
 When the dumplings float to the top, leave in the water for six more minutes.
 Remove with a slotted spoon and place in a Dutch oven.
 You should end up with about 24 dumplings and can boil them in two batches.
 Preheat the oven to 400° F.

 - Slather the melted butter over the dumplings, then add fresh herbs and gently stir the dumplings to ensure even an even distribution.
 Cover the dumplings and place in hot oven for about seven minutes.
 Remove from oven and then serve immediately.

 - Russet potatoes will give you a nice starchy mix to work with for this recipe.

 - When boiling the dumplings, replace any water that may be lost to evaporation.

 Nutrition information is automatically calculated, so should only be used as an approximation.